Tangaroa (album)

-Tangaroa is the second studio album by New Zealand metal band Alien Weaponry, released on 17 September 2021 by Napalm Records.
+Tangaroa (the Māori god of the sea) is the second studio album by New Zealand metal band Alien Weaponry, released on 17 September 2021 by Napalm Records.
 The album is the last to feature bassist Ethan Trembath and the first with Trembath's replacement, Tūranga Morgan-Edmonds.

-As with their debut, the album features tracks sung both in English and in Māori and incorporates elements of native music, including the usage of taonga pūoro such as the pūtātara.
+As with their debut, the album features tracks sung both in English and in Māori and incorporates elements of Māori music, including the usage of taonga pūoro such as the pūtātara.

-Following the album's release, the band is expected to support Gojira on their American tour, alongside fellow support act Knocked Loose.
+Following the album's release, the band supported Gojira on their American tour, alongside fellow support act Knocked Loose.

 Lyrical themes

 The first single to be released was "Ahi Kā", which talks about how the Auckland City Council removed Ngāti Whātua people from their homes in Ōkahu Bay and then proceeded to burn the houses down in order to beautify the city in preparation for a visit by Queen Elizabeth II in the early 1950s.
 It was included on Adult Swim's Metal Swim 2 compilation and premiered on Billboard's website on 2 May 2019, later receiving a video.

 The second single, also released in 2019, was "Blinded", a song that had originally been released as a B-side of "Ahi Kā".
-Vocalist Lewis de Jong said that the song has a "very personal meaning" for him, but that the band wanted the video to "leave things more open, so people can interpret it their own way".
+Frontman Lewis de Jong said that the song has a "very personal meaning" for him, but that the band wanted the video to "leave things more open, so people can interpret it their own way".

 The third single was the title track, released on the day of the album's announcement, which discusses the pollution of the oceans by plastic materials.
 It received a video shot almost entirely underwater and aims at supporting the Sea Shepherd Conservation Society.

 The fourth single and video was "Buried Underground", which received a video alternating images of the band live or in front of animated graphics with images recorded by fans in which they appear dancing a stomping-like choreography to match the song.
 Its lyrics discuss the effects of drug abuse.

 On the day of the album's release the fifth single and video was also released, "Hatupatu", which tells the tale of the homonymous Māori mythological figure.

 Other tracks deal with New Zealand and Māori history, such as "Titokowaru", which tells the tale of Ngāti Ruanui chief Tītokowaru, and his military victories over British colonisers.
 There are also songs about personal battles, such as "Unforgiving" (about self-loathing and insecurity) and "Dad" (about parent absenteeism).